-Advising: An interactive process in which a student with the help of an advisor, sets and attains academic goals, acquires relevant information and services, and makes responsible decisions consistent with interests, goals, and abilities.
+Advising: An interactive process in which a student, with the help of an advisor, sets and attains academic goals, acquires relevant information and services, and makes responsible decisions consistent with interests, goals, and abilities.

-Advising Hold: A hold (also referred to as a flag) put on a student's record that must be removed prior to registration.
+Advising Hold: A hold (also referred to as a flag) put on a student's record that must be removed prior to registration for classes each term.
+Meeting with an advisor each term removes the hold.

 Ambassadors: Student leaders who represent the college at special events on campus and in the community.
-Ambassadors also represent students through offering activities and one member acts as a non-voting student representative on the College's Board of Trustees.
-Students are nominated on the basis of grade point average (GPA), leadership potential, and communication skills.
+Ambassadors also represent students through offering activities.
+Students are nominated on the basis of grade point average (GPA), leadership potential, and communication skills

-Associate in Applied Science (AAS): An associate degree primarily designed to lead to career opportunity.
-Associate in Arts (AA): An associate degree that prepares students for transfer into a bachelor of arts program with junior status at a university.
+Associate in Applied Science (AAS): An associate degree primarily designed to lead to career opportunity immediately following graduation.

+Associate in Arts (AA): An associate degree that prepares students for transfer into a Bachelor of Arts program with junior status at a university.